 Is dry mouth an age-related condition?

 When people hear the term "dry mouth," they often shrug it off as merely an uncomfortable situation - like being thirsty.
-However, dry mouth is a real oral condition: Also known as xerostomia, it occurs when your body is unable to produce enough saliva, which is essential for moistening and cleaning the mouth as well as digesting food.
+However, dry mouth is a real oral condition: Sometimes referred to as xerostomia (the subjective sensation of dry mouth), it occurs when you produce less saliva.
+Saliva is essential for moistening and cleaning the mouth as well as digesting food.
 People with this condition may also be at a greater risk of oral infection, which saliva helps prevent by keeping fungus and bacteria in the mouth at bay.

 People of all ages can have this condition, and there are many causes for dry mouth, such as: